dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
-yeah yeah well
+yes well
-after if you blow up then some regulation will come in and then they'll fly properly hopefully um
+after if you blow up then some regulation will come in and then they'll fly properly hopefully

 **Dr.Duncan Coutts:**
-yeah a
+yes a
 certified or something you're